datatrail-jhu/02_googlecloud/manuscript/09_maps.md

 - You can simply type the latitude and longitude coordinates of a location: 35.71883, 139.77652.
 - If you are logged in to your Google account and have your friend's name and address saved as a Google contact, you can just type their name: David Rhodes.

-A convenient feature of Google Maps is that it prioritzes the places you have already searched to in your new search and suggests them to you so you don't have to type in the whole address.
+A convenient feature of Google Maps is that it prioritizes the places you have already searched to in your new search and suggests them to you so you don't have to type in the whole address.
 You can also save an address as your work or home address.
 So instead of typing your complete work or home address, you can just type "work" or "home" and Google Maps will show directions to your addresses.
 For this you should click on the three bars menu on the top left corner and select "Your places".
 Try adding your home or work address to your Google Maps if you like.

 ![Your places on Google Maps](images/09_maps/09_google_maps_03.png)